amarh/openPLM/docs/user/tuto_1_main_funct.rst

 First, you need to select the type of PLMObject you want to look for.

-Then, you can fill the form if you want to refine your research.
+Then, you can fill the form if you want to refine your research with:
+ * a set of words , OpenPLM will display the attributes which contains all of the given words
+ * advanced queries :
+    * attribute=data
+        - name=test
+        - name:test
+    * attribute:data OR query
+        - type=document3D OR type=design
+    * attribute:data AND query
+        - name=test AND (type=document3D OR type=design)

-OpenPLM will display the attributes which correspond to this type.
+OpenPLM will display the attributes which correspond to the query set.

 Example :